wapinheiro/project-emet/README.md

 - **[Manifesto](docs/MANIFESTO.md)**: Vision and principles behind Project Emet
 - **[Core Concepts](docs/concepts)**: Technical concepts and architecture
 - **[RFCs](rfcs/)**: Technical proposals and specifications
+- **[Prerequisites](docs/PREREQUISITE.md)**: I really recommend to become familiar with some foundational concepts, this will help you really understand the project and some of the critiques at a technical level.

 ## Why "Emet"?